jmscslgroup/can_to_ros/README.md

-# can_to_ros (README needs to be updated)
+# can_to_ros
-can_to_ros is a ROS package that reads CAN bus messages from provided csv file or in real time, decode the messages, publish them to ROS topics, and record the published messages.
+can_to_ros is a ROS package has the following purposes:
+* Reads CAN bus messages from provided csv file or in real time [(Through libpanda library)](https://github.com/jmscslgroup/libpanda), decode the messages, publish them to ROS topics, and record the published messages.
+* Implementing CAN coach system.
+(We can talk more about that)
 ### Prerequisites

+Ubuntu 18.04
 ROS melodic

-## Example
+## Installation
 1.Create a ROS Workspace
 ```
 $ mkdir -p ~/catkin_ws/src